The asymptotic distribution of Elkies primes for reductions of abelian varieties is Gaussian: Galois representations and Elkies primes

 \subsection{Torsion subgroups of abelian varieties with RM}

 Throughout, we use the notation listed in \cref{tab:notations}.
 For the reader's convenience, the table also includes symbols defined later in this section.
-For now, $F$ is any field, and~$A$ is an abelian variety over~$F$ with real multiplication by an order~$\O$ as in the introduction.
+For now, $F$ is any field, and~$A$ is a polarized abelian variety over~$F$ with real multiplication by an order~$\O$ as in the introduction.
+We write~$d_A$ for the degree of the polarization of~$A$ and~$c_\O$ for the conductor of~$\O.$

+Recall that whenever~$n\geq 1$ is prime to~$p$, the $n$-torsion subgroup $A[n]$ of~$A$, seen as group scheme, is étale.
+Throughout, we abuse notation and identify these group schemes (as well as their subgroups) with their groups of points over a separable closure~$F^{sep}$ of~$F$, endowed with an action of the absolute Galois group~$G_F$ of~$F$.
+For all such~$n$, there is a canonical nondegenerate pairing $e_n$ on $A[n] \times A^\vee[n]$, called the Weil pairing, whose values are $n$-th roots of unity in~$F^{sep}$.
+Now if $\ell\neq p$ is a prime number, by making compatible choices of $\ell$-power roots of unity in~$F^{sep}$ and by composing with the polarization of~$A$ on the second argument, we obtain a new pairing